-This is another story of a conversation I had yesterday with a two provider clinic that is considering a web-based EMR (Cloud EMR or SaaS EMR, whatever you want to call it).
+This is another story of a conversation I had yesterday with a two-provider clinic that is considering a web-based EMR (Cloud EMR or SaaS EMR, whatever you want to call it).

-Oh by the way, they did the right thing.
-Initially, they did not ask, ‘how much’?
+Oh, by the way, they did the right thing.
+Initially, they did not ask, ‘How much’?
 They wanted to know if the solution was within their range and affordable, rather than asking for a full quote upfront.
 That’s the way it should be.
-You are not buying candy or commodity.
-This is a complex solution that will change the way a Medical Practice does business for ever.
+You are not buying candy or commodities.
+This is a complex solution that will change the way a Medical Practice does business forever.
 How can you just buy on price?
 If so, why not just have ‘shopping carts’ for EMR – one of this and one of that?
 Pardon my anger and frustration, but some providers just don’t get it.

 Anyway, I digress…

-In a casual conversation with their staff, initially no one spoke in front of one of the owner providers.
+In a casual conversation with their staff, initially, no one spoke in front of one of the owner providers.
 Someone casually mentioned – ‘Dr. is excited, I’m not sure about us’.
 That broke the ice.

 We had a very candid conversation to bring out what the fear really was about.
-Everyone had their concerns, and as I listened, it became clear that this is not unusual at all.
+Everyone had their concerns, and as I listened, it became clear that this was not unusual at all.
 I think this kind of fear exists everywhere, it is just that most people don’t express it.
 Here’s what I heard in a nutshell –

-- Biller – I’m just afraid about the entire migration.
+• Biller – I’m just afraid about the entire migration.
 Will something get dropped in the process?
 I will have to work with two systems in parallel for a long time, I don’t know how long… when do I know when to transition entirely?

 It was interesting that at the end of the meeting, everyone was looking forward to going electronic.